Leizhou Peninsula: Wildlife

 Hepu National Sanctuary of Dugongs was created west of the peninsula to protect endangered wildlife especially marine mammals.
 Vicinity to the peninsula, such as the Leizhou Bay has declared to be parts of the Chinese white dolphin sanctuary holding the second largest population in the nation.
 Dugongs still occur in small number.
 Some Bryde's whales, minke whales, and whale sharks still occur in the adjacent waters including Hainan Island and Gulf of Tonkin waters such as off Tieshangang District, Islands of Weizhou and Xieyang.

 Critically endangered whales such as North Pacific right whales and western gray whales, humpback whales, and blue whales were once known to occur around the peninsula in the winter and spring to calve.
 Waters such as Wailuo Harbor were ideal habitats for these giants.
 These whales were heavily hunted and were wiped out by Japanese whalers in this regions.
 (Japanese whalers established whaling stations at various sites along the Chinese and Korean coasts including on the island of Hainan and at Daya Bay).

 Climate

-The peninsula lies in tropical South China.
+The peninsula has a humid subtropical climate.
 The region is under the influence of continental northeastern monsoons and maritime southeastern and southwestern monsoons.
 Typhoons occasionally occur, both from the Pacific Ocean and the South China Sea.
 Annual precipitation is 1400 to 1700 mm.